Analyzing Wikipedia browsing history

-Since November 2017, Wikipedia has been regularly releasing monthly clickstream datasets that capture summarized page-to-page user visits to Wikipedia articles.
-This clickstream data is a record of how we browse Wikipedia.
+Since November 2017, Wikipedia has been regularly releasing monthly clickstream data.
+This data captures the summarized page-to-page user visits to Wikipedia articles.
+It is a record of how the world browses Wikipedia.

 To maintain user privacy, the clickstream events are added up across all users for the given month, and those of them that add up to less than 10 are dropped from the datasets.
 This means that there is no individual user information in this data, and that clickstream events that are so rare that they could potentially uniquely identify users have been removed.
 In addition, the publishers of the data do their best to filter any known spider traffic out of it.